gchq/stroom-resources/dev-resources/certs/README.md

 # Dev certs
 These certs may be used to test SSL termination in NGINX.

+The `all` directory contains all the self-signed certificates and keys and CSRs.
+The `server` directory contains the certificates and key needed for serving files over HTTPS.

 ## Using HTTPie to test

 When using self-signed certificates, like we are here, HTTPie needs to be passed `--verify=no`, otherwise it'll fail.
 For example: